learn-anything/books/readme.md

 | 📖  |  Book is freely available |
 | 📕  |  Book not freely available |

 The subdashes after the book may include notes and other useful material related to the book.
+If you find a free version of the paid book, please swap the link.

 ## Contents
 - [Programming](#programming)